junxit/us-congress-bills-117/metadata.md

 - 2021-09-28 — Ms. Wild moved to suspend the rules and pass the bill.
 - 2021-09-28 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 412 - 9 (Roll no. 299). (text: CR H5482)
 - 2021-09-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 412 - 9 (Roll no. 299).(text: CR H5482)
+- 2021-09-29 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.